The Story Behind 'Caregiver: A Love Story'

 However, a year later, Zitter, author of "Extreme Measures: A Better Path to the End of Life," viewed the film footage that had been captured during those last days and was struck by what was truly revealed: the story of Fass' husband, Rick Tash, then 63, who, in 2016, became his wife's primary caregiver as she was dying of cancer in their Oakland, Calif. home.

 "As we [she and co-director Kevin Gordon] were editing what we'd shot, I could clearly see the immense burden of caregiving on Rick," Zitter said.
 "Rick's story became THE story."
-And that story became the film, "Caregiver: A Love Story," now available to stream on Vimeo.
+And that story became the film, "Caregiver: A Love Story," now available on Good Docs.

 Prepared to Die

 Although Fass had been a physician's assistant at the public hospital where Zitter works, that's not where they met.
 Rather, it was at their synagogue, where Fass sat four rows ahead of Zitter.

 "Bambi had always been very open about her melanoma," said Zitter, of the woman's four-year treatment for her cancer, which eventually became metastatic.
 "And she finally came to the point where she was ready to step off what I call the 'end-of-life conveyor belt.'"

 Tash's goal, he says in the film, was to give [Bambi] the best care I can give her."

 Zitter recalls a phone conversation when Fass, who was growing sicker, told Zitter she had had enough and wanted to die.
 At-home hospice arrived the following day, beginning the end-of-life journey Fass was prepared to take.

 "Bambi really was a new person then," says Zitter.
 "She was celebrating her life."